apify/super-scraper/README.md

 ### Extract rules

 - mainly copied from here https://www.scrapingbee.com/documentation/data-extraction/
-- there are two types how to create an extract rule: with shortened options or with full options
+- there are two ways how to create an extract rule: with shortened options or with full options

 #### shortened options:
 - value for the given key serves as a `selector`